 The amount of spousal support is not equal to half of the paying spouse’s wages; it is instead determined based on each spouse’s income and living expenses and a host of other factors.

 Divorce is life-changing, but it doesn’t have to change your life for the worse.
 You can create a stable future for yourself and your children, if you have any, by taking the right approach and working with an experienced attorney.

-We at the Law Offices of H. William Edgar are devoted to protecting our clients’ interests.
+Our property division attorneys at the Law Offices of H. William Edgar are devoted to protecting our clients’ interests.
 If you come to us for guidance related to property division and spousal support, you can count on the fact that we’ll provide honest insight.
 Our team understands that each divorce is unique and must be treated as such.
-And we fight to secure fair results.
+A lawyer at our divorce law firm will fight to secure fair results.